 RadNet Technical Analysis (NASDAQ:RDNT)

-View technical indicators like moving averages (SMA and EMA), and bollinger bands for RadNet.
-Technical analysis uses an approach for RadNet stock analysis that does not care for the fair "value" of a company but uses price and volume data only.
+See RadNet bollinger bands, SMA - 200 day moving average, 50 day moving average and exponential moving averages.
+Technical analysis uses an approach for RadNet stock analysis that does not care for the fair value of a company but uses price and volume data only.

-Moving averages show the RDNT stock price trend.
-The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+Moving averages help predict the price direction of RDNT stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $7.94 is below the price of $8.35.
+The 20 day moving average of $14.07 is below the price of $15.45.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the RDNT stock.
-RadNet bollinger bands show that the stock price is $8.35, upper band is 9.97, lower band is 6.56, and the average is 8.27.
+The stock price is trading between the average and the upper band in the context of RadNet bollinger bands.